Silestone Worktops Price Guide: m² Costs, Colour Options & Value Insights

 In general terms, Cosentino Silestone worktops are a great purchase option.
 Especially if you consider all the advantages, it brings a 25-year warranty, but you shouldn’t believe these are indestructible products.

-- Scratches: it isn’t easy to scratch a Silestone kitchen worktop.
+• Scratches: It isn’t easy to scratch silestone worktops.
 It’s due to its primary composition of quartz stone, one of the most vital and natural minerals.

-Use a soft cloth and a non-abrasive cleaner to keep your quartz surface clean of stains and colour, as if it were the very first day you have it.
+Use a soft cloth and a non-abrasive cleaner to keep your quartz surface clean of stains and colour, as if it were the very first day you had it.

 Disadvantages